SamuelSwartzberg/flashcardifying_text_temp/inf.md

 CIDR = Classless Inter-Domain Routing cidr-notation ::= [<IPv4-addr>]/<int-0-32>
 ⟮c+;CIDR notation⟯ indicates ⟮c+;the length⟯ of ⟮c+;the network prefix⟯ (equivalently: ⟮c+;the amount of leading 1-bits⟯ of the ⟮c+;network mask⟯) as an ⟮c+;integer⟯, normally ⟮c+;after the IP address⟯ separated by ⟮c+;a `/`⟯
+if CIDR notation is used with no IP address, it describes networks with the relevant split between network prefix and host identifier
 /24 = an IPv4 network that has a 24-bit newtwork prefix and 8-bit host identifiers
+Using CIDR, to indicate a super/subnet/CIDR block, you may either use the network identifier address (e.g. 198.51.0.0/16), or only include the filled bits of the address (198.51/16)
+198.51.100.14/24 is saying that this address has a network prefix of 24 bit length (198.51.100) and a host identifier of 8 bit (14)

 ########## CIDR blocks